Kneelawk/WiredRedstone/README.md

 <h3 align="center">Adds redstone wires and stuff</h3>
 </center>

-## Pre-Alpha
+## Beta

-This project is currently in pre-alpha.
+This project is currently in beta.
 Expect bugs, missing items, and sometimes needing to use a command to fix things.

 ## Wired Redstone & RSWires